Skyndalex/skyndalex/README.md

-**Warning:**: This is the code of the stable version, we now support "beta" branch. test
+**Warning:**: This is the code of the stable version, we now support "beta" branch.

 # Launching